TrueSciPhi logo

 Themes and summary (AI-generated based on podcaster-provided show and episode descriptions):

-➤ Gemini Observatory interviews • multi‑messenger and time‑domain astronomy • gravitational waves, Big Bang cosmology • interstellar objects and comets • Jupiter observations • Moon/Mars exploration • astronomy data‑reduction software • science communication/media
+➤ Gemini Observatory interviews • multi-messenger and time-domain astronomy • gravitational waves, Big Bang cosmology • interstellar objects/comets (‘Oumuamua, 2I/Borisov) • Jupiter studies • Moon/Mars exploration • data reduction software (DRAGONS) • science communication/media trends • distant quasar discovery and cultural naming

 Episodes: